Moonlight Gambler

 "Moonlight Gambler" is a song written by Bob Hilliard and Phil Springer and performed by Frankie Laine featuring Ray Conniff and His Orchestra.
-It reached #3 on the U.S. pop chart and #13 on the UK Singles chart in 1957.
+It reached No. 3 on the U.S. pop chart and No. 13 on the UK singles chart in 1957.

-The single ranked #32 on Billboard's Year-End top 50 singles of 1957.
+The single ranked No. 32 on Billboard's Year-End top 50 singles of 1957.

 The song begins with a spoken recitation by Laine saying:

-"You can gamble for matchsticks,/ You can gamble for Gold,/ The stakes may be heavy or small,/ But, if you haven't gambled for love and lost,/ Then you haven't gambled at all"/ Which is repeated when sung in the Bridge section of the song.
+"You can gamble for matchsticks,/ You can gamble for gold,/ The stakes may be heavy or small,/ But, if you haven't gambled for love and lost,/ Then you haven't gambled at all".
+Which is repeated when sung in the bridge section of the song.
 Laine's version also features a whistler and a clip clopping sound.